Rayhchs/AugTheFace/README.md

 * Datasets

     AugTheFace uses the ground truth bbox followed by format of [widerface](http://shuoyang1213.me/WIDERFACE/support/bbx_annotation/wider_face_split.zip) for cropping the face images.
 Input image and driving image can be any types of image, however, face in driving image should occupy at least half of image.

+* Results

+    Augmented images would be saved in `./res` defaultly.
+Please notice not all of images can be used for augmentation.

 ### Path Arguments